aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pptm-to-docx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert PPTM to DOCX arises when a Python developer wants to add a feature within an application that allows users to convert PPTM files to DOCX.
+This is because DOCX is a more widely used format than PPTM, and thus it is more convenient for users to be able to convert their PPTM files to DOCX.

+<h2>How Aspose.Total Helps for PPTM to DOCX Conversion</h2>
-For a Python developer, who is trying to add a PPTM to DOCX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPTM file to PDF.
-After that by using Microsoft Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created PDF into Microsoft Word as a DOCX format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing with different formats, and it can help to automate the conversion process from PPTM to DOCX.
+This process is mainly in two steps.
+Firstly, Aspose.Slides for Python via .NET API is used to convert the PPTM file to PDF.
+After that, Microsoft Word Python API Aspose.Words for Python via .NET is used to save the created PDF into Microsoft Word as a DOCX format.
+This process is simple and efficient, and it can be easily integrated into an application.

 {{% /blocks/products/pf/feature-page-summary %}}